-Bob Woodward's Trump Book 'Fear' Will Stand Apart From His Work On Previous Presidencies
+Bob Woodward's New Trump Book Will Stand Far Apart From His Work On Past Presidents

 The eminent journalist known for his investigatory takedown of President Richard Nixon is back.
 And this time, he has an exhaustively reported book that delves into what life at 1600 Pennsylvania Ave. is reportedly like under President Trump.
 Bob Woodward's Fear: Trump in the White House promises to be unlike his past books, and it's expected to be released a little bit before the midterm elections in November.

 The 448-page book “reveals in unprecedented detail the harrowing life inside President Donald Trump’s White House and precisely how he makes decisions on major foreign and domestic policies,” according to the description on Amazon.
 Woodward has reported on eight presidencies, with 18 previous books on his resume, including ones on George W. Bush and Barack Obama that focused on the wars in Iraq and Afghanistan.

 The cover of the book has a red filter stretched across a picture of Trump with the word "Fear" in white letters.
 Woodward’s latest work is based on “hundreds of hours of interviews with firsthand sources, meeting notes, personal diaries, files and documents,” per the description, that feature "explosive debates and the decision-making in the Oval Office, the Situation Room, Air Force One and the White House residence."

 The book is the culmination of eight months of expansive work, CNN reported, and is based mainly on firsthand sources who allowed their interviews to be recorded.
 Trump did not give an interview to Woodward, CNN's source said, but the title of the book does come from an earlier interview in 2016 that Woodward had with Trump.